 Frankly speaking, we don’t understand the obsession with crossovers and SUVs.
 If you’re looking for a bang for the buck people mover, it’s hard to go wrong with the Honda Odyssey.
 Minivans lost their charm when large SUVs became the default choice for a large family vehicle.
 But in terms of practicality, space, and long-range comfort, the Honda Odyssey trumps any SUV any time of the day.

 And because it delivers outstanding value for money, the Honda Odyssey remains a popular choice in the shrinking world of minivans.
 And even though it’s a minivan with a smooth and comfortable ride, installing the wrong set of tires will change all that.
 But choosing the right tires for your minivan is not exactly a walk in the park.

-With a wide bevy of choices from OEM to aftermarket brands, choosing the best tires for the Honda Odyssey got a lot tougher.
-In order to help you out, we came up with a list of the best tires for the Honda Odyssey.
+With a wide bevy of choices from OEM to aftermarket brands, choosing the best tires for Honda Odyssey got a lot tougher.
+In order to help you out, we came up with a list of the best tires for Honda Odyssey.

 Our list of the best minivan tires includes OEM tires from the best and leading brands in the business.
 But to make the list more interesting, we included some wildcards from lesser-known brands.
 These tires are more affordable and deliver the same levels of traction and grip as the popular OEM brands.

 What tires are great for my Honda Odyssey?

 Modern tires are classified into different categories.
 Most of the time, the specific tires for compact cars or crossovers are the same for minivans, and may only come in different aspect ratios and sizes.
 But when it comes to choosing tires for the Honda Odyssey, your best bet is to go for all-season touring tires.